TheSwanFactory/hclang/doc/shannon/4a-lisp.md

 ### 2.2 Improvement

 Sigma Calculus uses **typed arrays** as its fundamental data structure, which is more efficient than Lisp's linked lists.
 Arrays in Sigma map closely to hardware structures, making operations like iteration faster and more memory-efficient than recursive list processing in Lisp.
+Coarse-grained allocation also enables reference counting, reducing the need for garbage collection.

 ### 2.3 Example